 Aim 3.1.
 Engage minority undergraduates in research through independent studies.

 This project will mainly be carried out by students at Spelman College, a historically black college for women.
 Students will be trained in mathematical modeling, computational simulation, genomics, next-generation sequence analysis, experimental genetics, and flow cytometry.
 The interdisciplinary nature and genome-scale studies of this project will add a sense of excitement to students.
 PI strives to instill the fundamental values and ethics of research into the students.
 By taking ownerships of a unique body of data and knowledge through original research, students may discover their love of research and may choose science-related careers.
 PI is experienced in training undergraduate researchers for both experimental and computing skills.
-Data from aging experiments and flow cytometry are routinely analyzed by students using R scripts in the lab.
+Data from aging experiments and flow cytometry are routinely analyzed by students using R scripts.
 PI has been using YouTube to facilitate student learning (www.youtube.com/qinstat).
 PI has trained over 35 Spelman students in three years, among which four are math majors, two are computer science majors, two have won competitive travel awards to attend international meetings, several are pursuing graduate trainings in STEM, and at least two are pursuing Ph.D. training in computing and/or genomics related fields.

 Aim 3.2.
 Integrate original research in computational and genome biology into courses.